Categories

 • Set Regular Check-Ins: Every month or quarter, reflect on what’s working and whether you need to refine your approach.

-• Visualize Success: A vision board or a simple mental image of your future self—graduating with honors or landing your ideal job—can be remarkably motivating.
+• Visualize Success: A vision board or a simple mental image of your future self (such as graduating with honors or landing your ideal job) can be remarkably motivating.

 Progress Over Perfection